ppgawande12/hugging-models/README.md

 ## Techniques and Models
 Several techniques and models are employed for text-to-image generation:

         ### Generative Adversarial Networks (GANs)
         GANs are commonly used for generating images from text descriptions.
         The process involves a generator network that creates images and a discriminator network that assesses the generated images against the text input.

         ### Attention Mechanisms
         Attention mechanisms, especially in conjunction with deep neural networks, aid in the generation process by focusing on relevant parts of the image to correlate with the given text.

         ### Conditional Variational Autoencoders (CVAEs)
         CVAEs are used for generating images conditioned on the input text.
         These models learn a latent representation of the text and use it to generate corresponding images.

 ## Datasets
       Datasets used for training text-to-image generation models include:
-          -**COCO (Common Objects in Context):**  Contains images annotated with captions.
+          -COCO (Common Objects in Context):  Contains images annotated with captions.
-          -**Visual Genome:**  A collection of images with detailed descriptions and relationships.
+          -Visual Genome:  A collection of images with detailed descriptions and relationships.
-          -**CUB-200-2011: ** Caltech-UCSD Birds-200-2011 dataset with bird images and descriptions.
+          -CUB-200-2011: Caltech-UCSD Birds-200-2011 dataset with bird images and descriptions.

 ## Applications
       Text-to-image generation has various practical applications, including:
-        - **Creative Content Generation:** Creating visual content for stories or creative projects based on textual descriptions.
+        - Creative Content Generation: Creating visual content for stories or creative projects based on textual descriptions.
-        - **E-Commerce:** Generating product images based on textual descriptions for online shopping platforms.
+        - E-Commerce: Generating product images based on textual descriptions for online shopping platforms.
-        - **Conceptual Design:** Visualizing designs based on descriptive text in architectural or artistic fields.
+        - Conceptual Design: Visualizing designs based on descriptive text in architectural or artistic fields.

 ## GitHub Repositories